-If he manages to comment the photo successfully, his userId and comment must be added to the collection of CommentList and redirect the user to the Details page for the current photo post.
+When they click on [Post], their user ID and comment should be added to the commentList collection of the photo and the user should be redirected to the details page for the current photo post.

-Every logged in user who is not the current photo owner can comment on one photo how many times he wants.
+Every logged-in user who is not the current photo owner can comment as many times as they want.